Accurate Displacement Workflow

 A note about ZBrush and the Multimap Exporter Plugin:

-It's fine to use the Multimap Exporter plugin to generate 32bit displacement maps if you match the settings above.
-It will still give you a correct displacement map.
-The only reason I didn't use the Multimap Exporter plugin is because it only allows for export in 32bit TIFF format - which Maya and 3ds Max can have issues with.
-So if you use the Multimap Exporter plugin, you'll probably have to convert your generated 32bit TIFF to EXR in Nuke or Photoshop before using them in Maya or 3ds Max.
+In versions prior to ZBrush 4R6, the Multimap Exporter Plugin only allowed for export in 32bit TIFF format - which Maya and 3ds Max can have issues with.
+So if you use the Multimap Exporter plugin in versions prior to 4R6, you'll probably have to convert your generated 32bit TIFF to EXR in Nuke or Photoshop before using them in Maya or 3ds Max.
 If converting to EXR in Photoshop, be sure the image mode (Image menu -> Mode) is set to RGB Color and NOT Grayscale, as this can also cause problems.

 - Import your low-res mesh (Double check that your low-res mesh is the exact same mesh you generated your displacement map from).

 - Select your mesh, open the attribute editor, and have your object's Shape node tab selected.
 Then in the attribute editor's menu click 'Attributes -> V-Ray' and check 'Subdivision', 'Subdivision and Displacement Quality' and 'Displacement Control' to add those extra attributes to your mesh's Shape node.